diodz/disasters-economic-freedom/README.md

-## Code for the article: The Impact of Institutions in the Aftermath of Natural Disasters
+## Replication code for: The Impact of Institutions in the Aftermath of Natural Disasters

 GeoMet data comes from: